Mission + Philosophy

 How much does school lunch cost and how do I pay for it?

 School lunch is free for all students.
-All families must complete a school lunch application each year regardless of whether your child plans to eat school lunch.
+All families must complete a school lunch/family income form each year regardless of whether your child plans to eat school lunch.
 The DOE uses the information from these applications to provide funding to our school.

 Is there a breakfast program?

 Breakfast is free and available to all children.
 There are bagged breakfasts available to students who request them.
 Students requesting breakfast should arrive no later than 8:10 AM.

 Where do I get a student MetroCard?